lcofre/rest-api/README.md

 $ java -cp ./h2-1.4.200.jar org.h2.tools.Server -tcp -tcpAllowOthers -tcpPort 5234 -baseDir ./ -ifNotExists
 ```

+The easiest way to try the endpoints in both APIs is to use the [Swagger Editor with our API definition](https://editor.swagger.io/?url=https://raw.githubusercontent.com/lcofre/rest-api/master/exoplanets.yml).
+All endpoints have a "Try it out" button in the top right.

 ## Python
 First create the virtual environment and install required  packages:
 ```console